byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 1. .NET Core - C#

     We will be using the platform independent version of C# called .NET Core.
 You will need to use version 9 of .NET core.
 Please download the version for your operating system and install it so that you’re ready for class to begin.

+    THe version of dotnet that we are using in this course is `version 8`.
+It can be [downloaded here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 1. VS Code or JetBrains Rider